martius-lab/cluster_utils/README.md

 pip install git+https://github.com/martius-lab/cluster_utils.git
 ```

-See also [docs/installation.rst](docs/installation.rst) for more details.
+See [documentation](https://martius-lab.github.io/cluster_utils/installation.html) for more details.

 ## Documentation

-A more detailed documentation is included in the `docs/` folder of the repository.
-There is not yet a publicly hosted version of the documentation but they are rendered relatively well when viewed on Github.
-See [docs/README.md](docs/README.md) for a table of contents.
+The documentation is hosted at https://martius-lab.github.io/cluster_utils.

 You can also build the documentation locally with the following commands: